- What We do

 United States v.
 Minnesota

 138 cities, counties, and elected officials are pushing back against the Trump administration’s efforts to compel the state of Minnesota, the cities of Minneapolis and St. Paul, and Hennepin County to enforce its harmful immigration policies.
-Public Rights Project filed an amicus brief on behalf of a coalition that shares the defendants’ goals of protecting the well-being of all residents.
+Public Rights Project filed an amicus brief on behalf of a coalition, which includes the U.S. Conference of Mayors, that shares the defendants’ goals of protecting the well-being of all residents.

 This brief was filed in a case brought by the U.S. Department of Justice, which aims to force the cities, county, and state to abandon their so-called “sanctuary policies.”
 In reality, the jurisdictions’ approach is centered on prioritizing the health, safety, and well-being of the community, and not on using local resources to enforce federal immigration laws.
 The brief explains that the Constitution gives local governments — not the federal government — the authority to make decisions about their communities.